 S3 Integration

 Integration for CRUD operations on a S3 storage.
-Also used for file handling in other integrations.

 Modules